 When it comes to surviving domestic violence, boundary setting is vitally important.
 Boundaries are “a line that marks the limits of an area; a dividing line.”
 Boundaries reveal who we are and what we value.
 When we are pushed beyond that dividing line, we end up comprising ourselves and living a life that isn’t fulfilling or abundant.

 Once you realize that your boundaries have been violated, it is important to ask vital questions to figure out what is “my stuff”?
 What do I think?
 How do I feel?
-What are my values and standards?
-How do I look, what I do?
+What are my values and standards and beliefs?
 What about my body and health?
-What belongings are important to me?
-What about my friends and family?
+How about my friends and family?
 What are my personal problems?
 My child-rearing practices?
-What are my political and religious beliefs?
 How am I going to develop personal self-worth?
 How can I develop the ability to tune into feelings and intuition?
 All of these questions are important to ask in order to move forward with boundary development.

 - Boundaries are lines you draw in your life in general.
 Others can’t cross these lines without consequences and repercussions.